 Unless it is identified as evidence, all clothing and personal items held by the medical examiner are released with the body to the funeral home or crematory.
-Any item identified as evidence is either retained for further testing and examination or turned over to the investigating law enforcement agency; all other personal items are returned to the family.
+Any item identified as evidence is either retained for further testing and examination or turned over to the investigating law enforcement agency.
 For questions concerning these items, please contact the office at (817) 920-5700.